anzy9/Getting-and-Cleaning-Data-Course-Project-/codebook.md

 9. Combine TrainData and TestData using Rbind

 ### Section 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-Get the columns names in character variable and then a create logcal vector that contains TRUE values for the AcivityID,SubjectID, mean and stdev columns and ignore others columns filteredActivityData was then created by subsetting the data with logical vector.
+Get the columns names in character variable and then a create logical vector that contains TRUE values for the AcivityID, SubjectID, mean and stdev columns and ignore other columns filteredActivityData was  created by subsetting the dataset created in section 1 with logical vector.

 ### Section 3: Uses descriptive activity names to name the activities in the data set
-Merge the filterActiviyData with activity dataset using ActivityID as key.
+Merge the filteredActivityData with activity dataset using ActivityID as key.

 ### Section 4: Appropriately label the data set with descriptive activity names.
 Use gsub function for pattern replacement to clean up the labels